noviscient/factbox-user-guide/docs/widgets/index.md

     return var
 ```

+#### Expected Shortfall
-- **Expected Shortfall** - Measures the weighted average of the "extreme" losses in the tail of the distribution of possible returns, beyond the VaR cutoff point and given a certain significance level (alpha).
+Measures the weighted average of the "extreme" losses in the tail of the distribution of possible returns, beyond the VaR cutoff point and given a certain significance level (alpha).

 !!! note